Differentiable Optics with dLux II: Optical Design Maximising Fisher Information: Introduction

-Differentiable forward models in physics permit optimization and inference with very many parameters, and to incorporate flexible nonparametric models \cite{lavin2022simulation} jointly with deterministic physics.
-Autodiff has been used recently in optical and imaging science for phase retrieval and \ac{psf} modelling \cite{jurling_fienup,phase_ret_and_design,liaudat2021,Liaudat2023}.
-In the first paper in this series \cite{Desdoigts2023}, we presented \dlux: an open-source physical optics model, designed to tackle problems across optics.
-Built in Python with \jax, \dlux features autodiff, `just-in-time' compiling for hardware acceleration, higher-order derivatives, and natively deploys on \acp{gpu} and \ac{hpc} environments.
-We applied \dlux to perform end-to-end phase retrieval and detector calibration directly from realistic simulated imaging data.
+Differentiable forward models in physics permit optimisation and inference with very many parameters, and the inclusion of flexible nonparametric models \citep{lavin2022simulation} jointly with deterministic physics.
+Autodiff has been used recently in optical and imaging science for phase retrieval and \ac{psf} modelling \citep{jurling_fienup,phase_ret_and_design,liaudat2021,Liaudat2023}.
+In previous work~\citep{Desdoigts2023} we introduced \dlux, a differentiable physical optics framework designed to address a variety of high dimensional optical calibration tasks.
+Using the accelerated numerical computation methods and gradient calculations enabled by its \textsc{Jax} back-end, efficient solutions to complex optical problems such as end-to-end phase retrieval and pixel-level calibration from simulated imaging data were demonstrated.